ronzalo/id_number_latam/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/id_number_latam.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/id_number_latam/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/ronzalo/id_number_latam.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/ronzalo/id_number_latam/blob/master/CODE_OF_CONDUCT.md).

+## To-do

+ - [ ] Add more countries
+ - [ ] Add more tests
+ - [ ] Add more validations
+ - [ ] Add Rails class methods support

 ## License